-Eighty-seven percent of DPB's general fund budget supports personnel costs: salaries, wages, and fringe benefits.
+More than 80 percent of DPB's general fund budget supports personnel costs: salaries, wages, and fringe benefits.
 The remaining budget supports day-to-day operations: 1) funding for rent; 2) information technology needs; 3) training; 4) office supplies; and 5) other miscellaneous costs.

 Beginning in fiscal year 2014, DPB received a nongeneral fund appropriation of \$300,000 to support school efficiency reviews coordinated by DPB.
 Expenses from this appropriation are derived from school reviews that are 100 percent funded by a local school division.
-This appropriation has been continued in the 2014-2016 biennium.
+This appropriation has been continued in the 2016-2018 biennium.